ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 });
 ```
-In this code, extraDate is a promise, where extraDate.then() that can be more times, even if extraPicker is destroyed.
+In this code, extraDate is a promise. extraDate.then() can be used multiple times, even if extraPicker is destroyed.
 See Example 5.

 Examples
 --------